-- You may feel discomfort a bit like period pain, for a few hours after the procedure.
-You should take your normal painkillers to ease this pain, but do not take more than the recommended dose. - Usually, you will have a brown or red discharge from your vagina for two to four weeks after you have the procedure.
+- You may feel discomfort like period pain for the next few hours after the procedure.
+You should take your normal painkillers to ease this pain, but do not take more than the recommended dose. - Usually, you will have discharge with a little blood in it (or a watery discharge) from your vagina for two to four weeks after you have the procedure.
 Do not worry if you do not have any discharge or if the discharge continues slightly longer than four weeks, as everyone's cervix heals differently. - Do not use tampons for at least four weeks after the procedure, or until the discharge stops.
-Instead, use pads or panty liners. - To reduce bleeding, we may apply a mustard-like paste to the area we take the tissue from.
-When you pass this from your vagina, it may look like a yellowy-black plug. - You can have a bath or shower as normal. - Your periods may be different straight after the treatment, but should soon settle into their usual pattern.
+Instead, use pads or panty liners. - You can have a bath or shower as normal. - Your periods may be different straight after treatment, but should soon settle into their usual pattern.